A p-multigrid method enhanced with an ILUT smoother and its comparison to h-multigrid methods within Isogeometric Analysis: Numerical Results

 \subsubsection{CPU times}

-Besides iteration numbers, computational times have been determined when adopting $p$-multigrid as a stand-alone solver.
+Besides iteration numbers, computational times have been determined when adopting $p$-multigrid and $h$-multigrid as a stand-alone solver.
 A serial implementation in the C++ library G+Smo \cite{gismo} is considered on a Intel(R) Core(TM) i7-8650U CPU (1.90GHz).
-Table \ref{tab:cpu_pmg} presents the CPU times for setting up the multigrid method and solving the linear system of equations when adopting both ILUT and Gauss-Seidel as a smoother for different values of $h$ and $p$ for the first benchmark.

-For all configurations, setting up the $p$-multigrid method is more expensive when adopting ILUT as a smoother, due to the ILUT factorizations that have to be determined at each level of the multigrid hierarchy.
-The computational time needed to solve the resulting linear system is significantly lower, however, when adopting ILUT as a smoother.
-Furthermore, the use of Gauss-Seidel as a smoother leads for some configurations to a diverging method, indicated by ($-$).

-By combining Table \ref{tab:4} and \ref{tab:cpu_pmg}, an estimate for the difference in computational time of applying a single V-cycle can be derived.
-A reduction of the iterations with a factor of $\gamma$ when applying ILUT as a smoother results in a reduction of the computational time to solve the system of approximately $\frac{\gamma}{2}$.
-Hence, applying a single V-cycle with ILUT as a smoother is approximately twice as expensive compared to applying a V-cycle adopting Gauss-Seidel.
+Figure \ref{fig:CPU} illustrates the CPU times obtained for the $p$-multigrid and $h$-multigrid method for the first benchmark.
+Tables with the detailed CPU times can be found in \ref{cpu_pmg} and \ref{cpu_hmg}.